 To protect the public, repair harm, hold offenders accountable and facilitate pro-social thinking

-Twenty-three parole and probation officers supervise over 1500 offenders who have been convicted of crimes ranging from Driving While Suspended to Murder.
+Twenty two parole and probation officers supervise over 1500 offenders who have been convicted of crimes ranging from Driving While Suspended to Murder.
 We contribute to public safety and, therefore, impact the community, victims and offenders, by holding offenders accountable for their behavior and working with them to make positive changes in their lives.
-We provide an opportunity for them to change thinking, attitudes and behaviors that were factors in their criminal activity.
+We provide an opportunity for offenders to change thinking, attitudes and behaviors that were factors in their criminal activity.
 Accountability steps include:

 - face-to-face contact with offenders, their families and significant others in the office, homes and workplaces